Skip to content

 Warning

 Please do not attempt to run data migration more than once.
-If you have experienced an issue with migration, please contact support immediately for next steps.
+If you have experienced an issue with migration, please contact Product Support immediately for next steps.

 Migrate data from your CIS-CAT Pro Dashboard MariaDB to your CIS SecureSuite Platform database.